-The Rye Heritage Commission was authorized by the voters in March 2011 (Town Meeting Warrant Article VII) in accordance with RSA 674:44-a and 674:44-b and was established by the Board of Selectmen in July of 2011.
-The Rye Heritage Commission is established in accordance with RSA 673 for the proper recognition, use, and protection of resources, tangible or intangible, primarily manmade, that are valued for their historic, cultural, aesthetic, or community significance within their natural, built, or cultural contexts.
+The creation of the Rye Heritage Commission was authorized by the voters in March 2011 (Town Meeting Warrant Article VII) in accordance with RSA 674:44-a and 674:44-b; and the commission was established by the Board of Selectmen in July of 2011.
+The Rye Heritage Commission is established in accordance with RSA 673 for the proper recognition, use, and protection of resources, tangible or intangible, primarily man- made, that are valued for their historic, cultural, aesthetic, or community significance within their natural, built, or cultural contexts.